mbforbes/mapgen/report/report.md

 concavities in the blocks).

 Finally, we pick a standard resolution, and transform all blocks and the buildings on top of them to that fixed resolution output.
-We the use Processing[^processing] to render all of the blocks in bulk, creating pairs of (empty, populated) blocks, rendering blocks in grey and buildings in black.
+We then use Processing[^processing] to render all of the blocks in bulk, creating pairs of (empty, populated) blocks, rendering blocks in grey and buildings in black.
 Several example blocks are shown below in Figure 4.